-We strongly recommended that you submit your grant application by using Microsoft Office products (e.g., Microsoft Word, Microsoft Excel, etc.).
-If you do not have access to Microsoft Office products, you may submit a PDF file.
+We strongly recommend that you submit the grant application by using Microsoft Office products (e.g., Microsoft Word, Microsoft Excel, etc.).
+If you do not have access to Microsoft Office products, you may submit a PDF.
 You may find directions for creating PDF files on the Grants.gov web site.
-Use of files other than Microsoft Office or PDF could make your file unreadable for our staff; or
+Use of file formats other than Microsoft Office or PDF could make your file unreadable for our staff.

-Submit the original and two hard copies of your application by mail or express delivery service to the following address: Technical Information Management-AA215, CDC Procurement and Grants Office, U.S. Department of Health and Human Services, 2920 Brandywine Road, Atlanta, GA 30341.
+Submit the original and two hard copies of your application by mail or express delivery service to the following address: Technical Information Management-AA157, CDC Procurement and Grants Office, U.S. Department of Health and Human Services, 2920 Brandywine Road, Atlanta, GA 30341.